-The goal of the Large Synoptic Survey Telescope (LSST) project is to conduct a 10-year survey of the sky that will deliver a 200 petabyte set of images and data products that will address some of the most pressing questions about the structure and evolution of the universe and the objects in it.
-The LSST survey is designed to address four science areas:
+The goal of the Vera C. Rubin Observatory project is to conduct the 10-year Legacy Survey of Space and Time (LSST).
+LSST will deliver a 500 petabyte set of images and data products that will address some of the most pressing questions about the structure and evolution of the universe and the objects in it.
+The Rubin Observatory LSST is designed to address four science areas:

-The scientific questions that LSST will address are profound, and yet the concept behind the design of the LSST project is remarkably simple: conduct a deep survey over an enormous area of sky; do it with a frequency that enables images of every part of the visible sky to be obtained every few nights; and continue in this mode for ten years to achieve astronomical catalogs thousands of times larger than have ever previously been compiled.
+The scientific questions that Rubin Observatory will address are profound, and yet the concept behind the design of Rubin Observatory is remarkably simple: conduct a deep survey over an enormous area of sky; do it with a frequency that enables images of every part of the visible sky to be obtained every few nights; and continue in this mode for ten years to achieve astronomical catalogs thousands of times larger than have ever previously been compiled.

-The 8.4-meter LSST uses a special three-mirror design, creating an exceptionally wide field of view, and has the ability to survey the entire sky in only three nights.
-The LSST Summit Facility is located on the Cerro Pachón ridge in north-central Chilé.
-The telescope site is inland and approximately 60 m (100 km) by road from the support town of La Serena, where the LSST Base Facility is located.
+The 8.4-meter Simonyi Survey Telescope uses a special three-mirror design, which creates an exceptionally wide field of view, and has the ability to survey the entire sky in only three nights.
+The Rubin Observatory Summit Facility is located on the Cerro Pachón ridge in north-central Chile.
+The observatory site is inland and approximately 60 m (100 km) by road from the support town of La Serena, where the Rubin Observatory Base Facility is located.

-The LSST camera must produce data of extremely high quality with minimal downtime and maintenance.
+The Rubin Observatory LSST Camera must produce data of extremely high quality with minimal downtime and maintenance.
 In order to take advantage of high-quality images produced over such a wide field, the camera contains over three billion pixels of solid state detectors.

-Software is one of the most challenging aspects of the LSST, as more than 30 terabytes of data must be processed and stored each night in producing the largest non-proprietary data set in the world.
+Software is one of the most challenging aspects of Rubin Observatory, as more than 20 terabytes of data must be processed and stored each night.

-Everyone can share in the excitement and discoveries of LSST with planned activities for education and public outreach.
+Everyone can share in the excitement and discoveries of Rubin Observatory with planned activities for education and public outreach.